AWGL/DragenWGS/validation/2.1.0/readme.md

 For use with the same reference genome as previous validations, the precision and recall values were identical.

+For the comparison between GRCh38 reference versions, the masked reference showed improved metrics across both precision and recall.

 ### CRAM Usability

 * Use of CRAM output files with IGV were tested to ensure that artefact checking was not impacted by the change.